California HEEHRA Heat Pump Rebates Go Fully Waitlisted Statewide

 The Contractor Pipeline Problem

 Plenty of California installers built their 2026 sales pipeline around HEEHRA.
 The program, funded through the federal Inflation Reduction Act and administered by the CEC through TECH Clean, paired well with the 25C federal tax credit and utility rebates.
-Income-qualified households could stack $8,000 in HEEHRA, $2,000 in 25C, and another $1,000 to $3,000 in utility incentives.
+Through 2025, income-qualified households could stack $8,000 in HEEHRA, the then-available $2,000 in 25C, and utility incentives that varied by provider.
 Total out-of-pocket on a $14,000 install routinely dropped under $3,000.
+The 25C piece of that stack is gone for new 2026 installs (see below).

 That math doesn't work anymore.